weihanfeng/arrakis/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

+- MicroVMs are lightweight Virtual Machines (compared to traditional VMs) powered by Rust based Virtual Machine Managers such as [firecracker](https://github.com/firecracker-microvm/firecracker) and [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor).

-chv-starter-pack provides everything required to get started with creating, managing and configuring [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) based MicroVMs locally on Linux based machines.
+- **chv-starter-pack** provides everything required to get started with creating, managing and configuring [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) based MicroVMs locally on Linux based machines.

 ---

 ## Features

-`chv-starter-pack` includes the following daemons and features -
+`chv-starter-pack` includes the following services and features -

 - **chv-restserver**
   - A daemon that exposes a REST API to *start*, *stop*, *destroy*, *list-all* VMs.
 Every VM started is managed by this server i.e. the lifetime of each VM is tied to the lifetime of this daemon.